Includes all exhibits and daily programs, plus da Vinci Studio & Innovation Lab activities until closing.

 We are sometimes open on Mondays during school vacations and other special events.
 These will be posted on our calendar.

-Give the gift of year-long adventure – Certificates are available for any level of membership.
+Give the gift of adventure!
+Gift Cards are available for any level of membership.
 The fun will not start until the certificate is redeemed, not the date purchased.

 Kids are not admitted without an adult, and adults are not admitted without a kid.
 Adults must accompany their kids at all times.

-The Building for Kids Children’s Museum reserves the right to refuse admittance to anyone.
+The Building for Kids reserves the right to refuse admittance to anyone.

 Reciprocal Membership Admission

-The Building for Kids Children’s Museum welcomes memberships in the Association of Children’s Museums Reciprocal Network (50% off general admission for up to six people) or Association of Science Technology Centers Travel Passport Program (Free general admission to science centers & museums located outside 90 miles of the science center or museum where you are a member.
+The Building for Kids welcomes memberships in the Association of Children’s Museums Reciprocal Network (50% off general admission for up to six people) or Association of Science Technology Centers Travel Passport Program (Free general admission to science centers & museums located outside 90 miles of the science center or museum where you are a member.
 Free general admission to science centers & museums located outside 90 miles of your residence.
 To see a list of zip codes that are inside the 90 miles and cannot use ASTC benefits click here.
 Check ASTC website for exclusions and benefits).

-For a week in early fall we will be closed for scrubbing, repairing and updating (2016 closing: September 5-16).
+In September we will be closed for scrubbing, repairing and updating.
 Don’t worry, we’ll post it on our calendar.